Omnomios/koya-bar/README.md

 ### Customize quickly

-All customisation is exposed in a config object in index.js
+All customisation is exposed via a config object in index.js

 ```js
 	globalThis.workspaces = new HyprWorkspaces({